jeongoks/Telemetry_MAUI/README.md

 Once the above configurations have been set, then you will `CHOOSE STORAGE` and then choose the SD-reader, choosing `WRITE` to overwrite the connected SD-Card.
 This SD-Card will then be put into the RaspberryPI and connect power for it to start up.

-After this, open up a powershell terminal with administrator rights and make sure that your PC is on the same WiFi as the RasberryPI. then write the following command:
+After this, open up a powershell terminal with administrator rights and make sure that your PC is on the same WiFi as the RaspberryPI. then write the following command:

 ```
 ssh pi@<hostname>.local